aparmendariz/mcf_docs/docs/source/FAQ.rst

   Yes, you must include the heterogeneity variable that you are interested in with the rest of your covariates.

+- **What's the difference between ordered and unordered variables?**

+  Ordered variables are numerical variables that have a natural order, such as age or income.
+Unordered variables, also known as categorical variables, are variables that don't have a natural order, such as gender or nationality.

 Troubleshooting
 ---------------

 - **I'm getting an error when I try to install the package.
 What should I do?**

   Make sure you have the latest version of pip installed.
+If the problem persists, please use the `issue tracker <https://github.com/MCFpy/mcf/issues>`__.

+- **I'm getting an error with Ray.
+What should I do?**

-If the problem persists, please please use the `issue tracker <https://github.com/MCFpy/mcf/issues>`__.
+  If you're getting an error with Ray, try resetting the kernel before every training.
+This can often solve issues related to Ray.
+If the problem persists, please use the `issue tracker <https://github.com/MCFpy/mcf/issues>`__.

 - **The package installed successfully, but I'm getting an error when I try to import it.
 What should I do?**